iyashwantsaini/GIT_help/README.md

 - to get info on previous commits
 - last commit is the HEAD in our branch
+- press UP/DOWN to see all.
+- press "q" to quit.

 ```
 > git log